Play this article

-TL;DR: Making long chains generate coupling and ripple effect.
-Any chain change breaks the code.
+TL;DR: Long chains of collaborations generate coupling and ripple effect, where any change in the chain breaks the code.

 Problems